grishahovhanyan/nestjs-architecture/README.md

-# NestJS Architecture
+# 🚀 NestJS Architecture!

 This project serves as a robust and scalable foundational architecture for building a modern NestJS application.
 It comes pre-configured with essential features and best practices, allowing developers to focus on building business logic rather than spending time on initial setup.
 The architecture is designed to be modular, maintainable, and easily extensible, making it ideal for both small-scale applications and large enterprise solutions.

-Key features include:
+### 🔍 Key features include:

-- **Modular Structure:** Organized into feature-based modules, promoting separation of concerns and reusability across different parts of the application.
+- 🧩 **Modular Structure:** Organized into feature-based modules, promoting separation of concerns and reusability across different parts of the application.
-- **Database Integration:** Seamless integration with PostgreSQL, including pre-configured TypeORM support for efficient database interaction, along with migration management to handle schema changes.
+- 🗄️ **Database Integration:** Seamless integration with PostgreSQL, including pre-configured TypeORM support for efficient database interaction, along with migration management to handle schema changes.
-- **Redis Integration:** Pre-configured Redis support for caching and real-time data processing needs.
+- ⚡ **Redis Integration:** Pre-configured Redis support for caching and real-time data processing needs.
-- **Authentication and Authorization:** Built-in JWT-based authentication module to handle user sessions securely, including registration, login, and user management APIs.
+- 🔐 **Authentication and Authorization:** Built-in JWT-based authentication module to handle user sessions securely, including registration, login, and user management APIs.
-- **API Documentation:** Auto-generated API documentation using NestJS DTOs.
+- 📄 **API Documentation:** Auto-generated API documentation using NestJS DTOs.
 Additionally, in another branch called `main-custom-swagger`, the project includes a custom Swagger implementation with details available in the `libs/swagger` folder.
-- **Validation and Error Handling:** Utilizes `class-validator` for easy validation through decorators, alongside custom exceptions with tailored messages and validation responses to ensure robust error handling.
+- 🛡️ **Validation and Error Handling:** Utilizes `class-validator` for easy validation through decorators, alongside custom exceptions with tailored messages and validation responses to ensure robust error handling.
-- **Docker Support:** Ready-to-use Docker and Docker Compose configurations for containerized deployment, ensuring consistency across different environments.
+- 🐳 **Docker Support:** Ready-to-use Docker and Docker Compose configurations for containerized deployment, ensuring consistency across different environments.
-- **AWS Integration:** Built-in support for AWS SNS and SQS, offering powerful tools for asynchronous communication and event-driven architectures.
+- ☁️ **AWS Integration:** Built-in support for AWS SNS and SQS, offering powerful tools for asynchronous communication and event-driven architectures.
 (AWS integration is disabled by default.
 It can be activated within the `global.module`.)

-## Project Structure
+## 🗂️ Project Structure

 - **`libs/` :**